 Interview with Terry Hisey

-What is the key issue facing the life sciences sector in 2013?
+What is the biggest challenge facing your sector in the coming year?

-It is imperative that life sciences companies gain a clear understanding of the changing ecosystem and shifting influence patterns that affect product utilization and adoption.
-To strengthen their ability to compete in this “new normal” they should consider a broad CE strategy and a program that supports current commercial activities, informs late-stage clinical development and provides forward visibility of the strategic needs to grow the business.
+To do this will require a robust comparative effectiveness (CE) strategy and a real-world evidence program that supports current commercial activities, informs late-stage clinical development and provides forward visibility of the strategic needs to grow the business.

-What are high-performing companies doing to foster innovation and growth?
+What are some steps companies can take to foster innovation and/or growth?

 Innovation and growth across the life sciences value chain can take many forms, such as employing new commercial models; pursuing growth through non-traditional external relationships; increasing value-based contracting; using alternative distribution channels; executing work more cost-effectively; and defining a value proposition beyond the pill or the device (e.g., being a care management partner independent of a product).

 Improving the return on investment (ROI) for life sciences research and development (R&D) will continue to be an important focus for companies seeking both innovation and growth, especially when developing alternatives to existing, in-line therapies.
 Asking the right questions, conducting clinical studies and accessing big data can support an honest evaluation of the ability of products in a company’s pipeline to dramatically improve outcomes and/or safety profiles, shift purchase patterns, lower prices and address unmet needs.
 Such insights may result in the decision to move forward only those compounds that will clear the dual hurdles of FDA approval and marketplace adoption.